sp-hash/TeamBlackMiner/FAQ.md

 So if you want to mine Vertcoin + Zil you must dualmine with SPMiner.
 * https://github.com/sp-hash/SPMiner/releases

+You will find start scripts in the Windows build 7zip archive.

 ## It is not working, why ?

 See install [Windows](https://github.com/sp-hash/TeamBlackMiner/blob/main/INSTALL_WINDOWS.md) and [Linux](https://github.com/sp-hash/TeamBlackMiner/blob/main/INSTALL_LINUX.md).